clinta/clinta.github.io/_posts/2015-09-24-random-local-passwords.md

 $ gpg --gen-key
 ```

-Once you have a gpg key, initialize a password store, and initialize the git repository for the store.
+Once you have a gpg key, initialize a password store.

 ```bash
 $ pass init me@mydomain.com